 These are a result of mistakes in integrating the SDK into an app.

 These indicate that there may be a bug in the Hover SDK.
 Kindly contact Hover’s support for further assistance.

 USSD network errors (LEVEL 3)

 These occur when there is an issue connecting to a USSD service.
 These are often resolved by trying again or waiting until the network is working again or you have better service.
 In some cases an incorrect action configuration can lead to these errors.
 You should check that your action is configured correctly.

 End-user errors (LEVEL 4)

-These occurs as a result of the user not satisfying the requirements needed for the app to function properly for example, not turning on the internet for the first time, not granting permissions etc.
+These occur as a result of the user not satisfying the requirements needed for the app to function properly, such as using the wrong SIM card or not granting permissions.